Getting Started On Instagram For Business

 Define your target audience

-First, make sure you’re creating content that your target audience will be interested in.
-But to do that, you first need to define that target audience.
-Look to your existing customer persona, then conduct research on Instagram to find profiles that align with that persona.
+Make sure your target audience will be interested in the material you create first.
+But in order to do that, you must first identify your target market.
+Considering your current customer persona, then conduct research on Instagram to find profiles that align with that persona.
 Follow them and analyze the content they share.
-Check out which brands they’re following and analyze the content they share as well.

 What are you hoping to get out of your presence on Instagram?
 The most likely objectives may look something like: